 From crosses, to circles, to swastikas, symbols are a time-proven means for conveying abstract philosophical concepts.
 In the case of the autumn festival, a useful symbol — whether regarded metaphorically or literally — is Michael.
-In Jewish, Christian and Moslem traditions, Michael is believed to be one of seven Archangels responsible for various epochs of history.
+In Jewish, Christian, and Muslim traditions, Michael is honored as one of seven Archangels.

 Michael’s special role is suggested by a passage from the Bible’s Apocalypse of St. John (12:7): “And there was a war in Heaven: Michael and his Angels fought against the dragon…and the dragon was cast out into the Earth…having great wrath, because he knoweth that he hath but a short time.”

 Philosopher, artist, and spiritual scientist Rudolf Steiner (1861-1925), believed that the epic battle described in The Apocalypse is not an historic event, but rather a metaphor for our times.
 He asserted that the “wrathful dragon” could also be understood as Ahriman, the ancient Persian name for the Lord of Darkness, who is said to cast his shadow by denying Spirit in favor of the material world.

 From Steiner’s vantage, Ahrimanic or materialistic forces can been seen at work in financial systems which bring vast wealth to a few and poverty to many, in medicine which treats the body as machine, in psychology which fails to recognize the soul, in economic culture geared toward indulgence as a pathway toward contentment, and in science based exclusively on so-called objective criteria.
 The spirit-denying force of Ahriman is visible in all mechanistic or reductionist thought.